kNewsLukas/kNewsLukas.github.io/README.md

 # funding.kNews.space

-Just a small static website to explain and link viewers to my funding campaigns.
+Just a small static umbrella website to explain and link viewers to my funding campaigns.